sanskrit-lexicon/csl-newsletter/october2022.md

 # Brewing ideas

 1. Supporting the alternate headwords for feminine headwords.
 See https://github.com/sanskrit-lexicon/csl-pywork/issues/30.
+2. Changelog for the Cologne homepage.
+See https://github.com/sanskrit-lexicon/csl-websanlexicon/issues/24.

 # Repositories to be covered in newsletter